piecioshka/innerhtml-vs-innertext-vs-textcontent/README.md

 Results:

 ```
-[Element rendered in DOM: innerHTML] 41 ms
+[Element exists in DOM: innerHTML] 41 ms
-[Element rendered in DOM: innerText] 957 ms
+[Element exists in DOM: innerText] 957 ms
-[Element rendered in DOM: textContent] 10 ms
+[Element exists in DOM: textContent] 10 ms
-[Element does not rendered in DOM: innerHTML] 31 ms
+[Element does not exists in DOM: innerHTML] 31 ms
-[Element does not rendered in DOM: innerText] 9 ms
+[Element does not exists in DOM: innerText] 9 ms
-[Element does not rendered in DOM: textContent] 7 ms
+[Element does not exists in DOM: textContent] 7 ms
 ```

 ## License